A Lesson to Learn: Nova LifeStyle Inc. (NASDAQ:NVFY)

-Nova LifeStyle Inc. (NASDAQ:NVFY) went up by 27.20% from its latest closing price compared to the recent 1-year high of $3.08.
-The company’s stock price has collected 27.73% of gains in the last five trading sessions.
+Nova LifeStyle Inc. (NASDAQ:NVFY) went down by -7.34% from its latest closing price compared to the recent 1-year high of $3.38.
+The company’s stock price has collected -12.83% of loss in the last five trading sessions.
 Press Release reported on 12/02/20 that Nova LifeStyle Launches Online Sales Platform To Distribute New Line of Healthline Products

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.